CiiDub/cursor_tricks/Readme.md

 done
 ```

+- Also include
+	- Fish Shell control statements and begin block

 \* I’m considering removing the bracket and tag closing behavior as it duplicates built-in functionality.

+\* Also if you have a string next to the cursor at the end of a function it will try and close the string.
+Adding a space fixes it.

 Currently the script will close a tag in these doc types : HTML, XML, Ruby in HTML, PHP in HTML and Markdown.
 Your “_Language in HTML_” can be added pretty easy.
 Add it to  _markup\_docs_ a list set near the top of the script.